araragao/raft/README.md

 ### Leader Election

+Raft is based on two **remote procedure calls**, refered from now on as *RPCs*:
-Raft is based on only two Remote Procedure Calls.
-One of them being the AppendEntries RPC.
-These are initiated by the leaders periodically.
-They replicate log entries, if there are any to be replicated, and provide a form of heartbeat.
+* *AppendEntries RPC* which is initiated by the leader periodically.
+It replicates log entries, if there are any to be replicated, and provides a form of heartbeat.
+* *RequestVote RPC* which is iniated by a follower to start an election

-If a follower does not receive any heartbeat after a certain time (election timeout), it starts an election.
+If a follower does not receive any heartbeat, after a certain time, known as *election timeout*, it starts an election.
 To do so, it increments its own term and becomes a candidate.
-It votes for itself and sends RequestVote RPCs to the other servers.
+It votes for itself and request a vote from the other servers.

-Each server can only vote for one candidate, at most, in a term.
-Three things might happen:
+Each server can only vote for one candidate, at most, in a *term*.
+There are three outputs from an election:

-* It receives votes for the majority of servers for the same term, wins the election and becomes leader.
-In the first heartbeat, it will let other servers know its position.
+1. The candidate receives votes for the majority of servers during the *term*, wins the election and becomes the leader.
+In the first heartbeat it send, it will let other servers know its role.
-* While waiting for answers, it receives AppendEntries RPC from another server.
-If its current term is greater, then the candidate returns to follower.
+2. While waiting for answers, the candidate receives an *AppendEntries RPC* from another server.
+If the other server's current *term* is greater, then the candidate returns to follower.
 Otherwise, the candidate rejects the RPC.
-* No candidate wins the election, if votes are split.
-Can- didates will time out and start a new election with a bigger term.
+3. There is no majority in regards to the votes resulting in no candidate winning the election.Candidates will time out and start a new election with a bigger term.

 ### Log Replication